Your City. Your Voice.City Conversation IV

 At City Conversations I and II, in Easton and Withywood, we discussed Bristol’s reputation as a divided city.
-Now it’s time to talk about what actions we need to take to address racial inequality in Bristol and make lasting change.
-Four initial pledges have been drawn up, stemming from those first conversations in line with the Runnymede Trust report, Bristol A City Divided?.
+At City Conversation III, in Cotham, we talked about what actions we need to take to address racial inequality in Bristol and make lasting change.
+Four initial pledges were drawn up, stemming from those first conversations, and were added to by those in the room.

-- Create a Bristol Curriculum to tell Bristol’s history truthfully and without bias, and provide better educational outcomes
+- Create a Bristol Curriculum to tell Bristol’s history and the histories of black people within and beyond it truthfully and without bias

-- Find a way to commemorate the city’s relationship with the Transatlantic Slave Trade
+- Find an appropriate permanent way over the next 10 years to commemorate the city’s relationship with the Transatlantic Slave Trade